top of page

 • Social pressures or lifestyle patterns

-This means that addiction is not just about the substance.
-It is about what the substance is doing for the person.
+This means addiction isn’t just about the substance.
+It’s about what the substance is doing for the person.

 • Behavioural patterns